 The Master of Arts in Economics program requires a combination of specific required course work and electives.
-It has both thesis and non-thesis options and generally requires two and one half years of part-time study to complete.
-Class sizes are generally small.
 For more information on graduate program requirements, please visit our MA requirements page.

 Please see the University's required application materials for the graduate program in Economics.